erizov/Professor/semester_6/lecture_38_monitoring_production/performance_profiling/README.md

 ### Short Description

-A approach for observing and tracking structure behavior, peffectiveness and health.
-Addresses issue detection, performance optimization, and structure reliability.
+An approach for observing and tracking structure behavior, peffectiveness and health.
+Addresses issue detection, capability optimization, and structure reliability.
 Example: Monitoring API response times to detectefficiencye degradation.
 Operates by collecting metrics, logs, and traces, analyzing patterns, and alerting on anomalies.

 **Key Characteristics:**
 - **Time Complexity**: Varies